 “Nathan’s writing on Islamophobia will shape our understanding of this subject for a long time to come.” — The Muscat Daily

-Nathan is a member of the American Academy of Religion, the Middle East Studies Association and serves as an advisory board member of Alternative Perspectives and Global Concerns.
+Nathan is a member of the American Academy of Religion, the Middle East Studies Association and serves as an advisory board member of Alternative Perspectives and Global Concerns and TellMAMA UK.
 He lives in Washington, D.C.